 Don’t let the small chips in the design fool you - once the sheets are grouted into place, these tiles are no less sturdy than other types of flooring or wall coverings.
 This entryway uses Arches Wooden Beige & Bardiglio Marble Tile to create a warm and welcoming French country home aesthetic with a sturdy and high-traffic flooring option that is just as chic as the rest of the decor!

 Since mosaic tile designs tend to be made of many smaller pieces, they increase the slip-resistance of tiled areas.
-This makes them great options for places that are prone to moisture, like shower floors where you want a higher Coefficient of Friction.
+This makes them great options for places that are prone to moisture, like entryways, bathrooms, or shower floors where you want a higher Coefficient of Friction.

 How Do You Cut Mosaic Tiles?